hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Cross-method correlation]**

-> "Panel C and D show the critical cross-method validation: Pearson correlation r = 0.865 between qGAN KL divergence and NN classification accuracy, with p<10⁻⁹.
+> "Panel C and D show the critical multi-method validation within the N=30 study: Pearson correlation r = 0.865 between KL divergence and NN classification accuracy, with p<10⁻⁹.
 Spearman rank correlation ρ = 0.931, p<10⁻¹⁴.
-This strong correlation, validated on N=30 devices with df=28, shows both methods converge on the same device rankings."
+This strong correlation, validated on N=30 devices with df=28, shows both methods converge on the same device rankings.
+This is internal consistency within the synthetic validation, demonstrating two independent approaches detect the same underlying signal."

 ---